mcburgertron/schrodinger-db/README.md

 This repo is largely operated by OpenAI Codex.
+It's not really safe to use.

 ## Quickstart